Health Related Clubs & Volunteering

-Club Representatives: Please contact Josie Gin-Morgan to update your club contact information.
+Club Representatives: Please complete this online form to update or add your club information.

 - Delta Delta Sigma (DDS) Pre-Dental Club: Delta Delta Sigma (DDS) is the perfect club for anyone who is considering dentistry as a career.
 Membership will give you access to unique dental opportunities, help navigating the process of applying to dental school and provide a network of fellow pre-dental students amongst many other benefits.
 For more information about DDS, please send us an email or follow us on Instagram!
 Contact Trisha Crawford, club president, for more information: email@example.com.

 - Global Dental Brigades Global Dental Brigades (GDB) is a student-led organization that focuses primarily on the oral issues that communities in Panama and Honduras currently face due to limited access to dental care and education.
 We address oral issues through immediate dental care, preventative treatments and education.
 During the brigade, we set up a mobile dental clinic to provide immediate services such as extractions for those oral cases that have surpassed the level of restoration.
 We reemphasize the importance of oral health through education in order to break the cycle of continuous decay.
 This educational portion of the program plays the most sustainable role for the communities we visit.
 Email contact is firstname.lastname@example.org or connect with us on Facebook.

 - Operation Smile Club helps give free reconstructive surgeries to children world-wide.
 For more information about club meetings and events for this year, connect with us on Facebook.